zakattack9/WRaPiC/README.md

 - Installing Calico CNI

 ## Initial Headless RPi Setup
-In headless setup, only WiFi and ssh are used to configure the RPi's and without the need for an external monitor and keyboard.
+In headless setup, only WiFi and ssh are used to configure the RPi's without the need for an external monitor and keyboard.
 - install Raspberry Pi OS Lite (32-bit) w/Raspberry Pi Imager
 - create `ssh` file in root directory of micro sd card
 - [set up WiFi connection](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)